ShellManager/Server/README.md

-# UI
+# UI Server
-The ShellManager UI
+The ShellManager UI and API Server